C0smic01/c0smic01.github.io/_posts/2024-10-02-A-Fresh-Start-With-Git.md

 ## `git reset <commit checksum>`
 ![alt text](/assets/img/A-Fresh-Start-With-Git/git-reset.jpeg)

-- git reset is used to reset the current HEAD to the specified state.
+- `git reset` is used to reset the current HEAD to the specified state.
 It can be used to undo changes, unstage files, or move the HEAD to a different commit.
-However, git revert is a safer alternative to git reset because it creates a new commit that undoes the changes made in the specified commit, while git reset modifies the commit history.
+However, `git revert` is a safer alternative to git reset because it creates a new commit that undoes the changes made in the specified commit, while `git reset` modifies the commit history.
-- Apparently git reset usually goes hand in hand with `git push --force-with-lease` to update the remote repository with the changes.
+- Apparently `git reset` usually goes hand in hand with `git push --force-with-lease` to update the remote repository with the changes.

 # Section 8: Git Stash
+## What is git stash?
+`git stash` is a command that allows you to save changes that are not ready to be committed yet.
+It is useful when you need to switch branches or work on a different task without committing the changes.

+For now, I think `git branch` is more than enough for me to manage my work.
+I'll come back to this section when I need to use `git stash`.

+# Section 9: Restoring Lost Snapshots
+## What is `git reflog`?
+`git reflog` is a reference log that records changes to the HEAD of the repository.
+It is useful for recovering lost commits or branches that have been deleted.

+## How to recover lost commits?
+- `git reflog` to find the commit checksum (or git log -g for a more detailed view).
+Filter options can be found on the internet.
+- `git checkout <new branch name> <commit checksum>` to recover the lost commit to a new branch.
+Or `git reset --hard <commit-hash>` to recover the lost commit to the current branch (Warning: this will overwrite the current branch), or `git cherry-pick <commit-hash>` ???

+# Section 10: Moving Commits Between Branches